 Asking Consumers to Compare May Have Unintended Results

-"Telling people to make comparisons, which is a practice that marketers use a lot, can be very uncertain because it can change the behavior of consumers in very fundamental ways," said Simonson, the Sebastian S. Kresge Professor of Marketing at the Stanford Graduate School of Business, who studied the question with Uptal Dholakia, a marketing professor at Rice University.
-"It can easily backfire.
-Consumers may decide not to buy at all or to minimize what they perceive as a heightened risk instead of following the advice that the marketer had in mind."
+“Telling people to make comparisons, which is a practice that marketers use a lot, can be very uncertain because it can change the behavior of consumers in very fundamental ways,” said Simonson, the Sebastian S. Kresge Professor of Marketing at Stanford GSB, who studied the question with Uptal Dholakia, a marketing professor at Rice University.
+“It can easily backfire.
+Consumers may decide not to buy at all or to minimize what they perceive as a heightened risk instead of following the advice that the marketer had in mind.”

 There are several possible reasons.
 Previous research by Simonson and others showed that in comparisons, consumers tended to put greater weight on the comparative disadvantages rather than advantages of each option.
 This can make the suggested option (in this case, the store brand) less attractive.